huggingface/accelerate/docs/source/usage_guides/quantization.md

 quantized_model_from_saved = load_and_quantize(empty_model, weight_location=new_weight_location, quantization_config=quantization_config, device_map = "auto")
 ```

-Note that 4 bit model serialization is currently not supported.
+Note that 4-bit model serialization is currently not supported.

 ### Fine-tune a quantized model